qli31/assignment5/README.md

 ### Connection to Database

 *   Both log in and survey is connected to the online database and works fine.
+*   Created tables in database for Survey and Login

 ### Admin page